 The Swahili people have a saying: When elephants fight, it is the grass that suffers.
 Peace-loving communities are literally the grassroots of American democracy, and they are being stomped by political interests that have lost sight of that source of vitality.

 The moral duty to protect the vulnerable at home and abroad persists.
 America’s most vulnerable citizens are children at school, worshipers in a house of God, and concertgoers in Sin City – all felled in the attacks of men armed with assault rifles.

 Preacher, save yourself.

-Wanjiru Gitau is a visiting scholar with the USC Center for Religion and Civic Culture.
+Wanjiru Gitau is a guest contributor with the USC Center for Religion and Civic Culture.